lindsayrr8/lindsayrr8.github.io/_posts/2024-09-21-my-new-blog-post.md

 Okay, this problem is essentially asking us to figure out based on the given information which procedure is riskier: the old way or the new way our surgeon just tried.

+Once again, I defer us to R to evaluate the numbers for this problem.

+In R, we can use the `dbinom()` function *(short for "density of the binomial distribution")* to calculate a given number of successes from a series of trial runs.
+You can use this function to figure out the probability of successes in events with two possible outcomes.